myk-org/github-webhook-server/README.md

   - myakove
   - rnetser
 reviewers:
-  any: # will be added to all PRs
+  any: # will be added to all pull requests
     - myakove
     - rnetser
-  files: # will be added to PRs if files in the list are changed
+  files: # will be added to pull requests if files in the list are changed
     Dockerfile:
       - myakove
-  folders: # will be added to PRs if folders in the list are changed
+  folders: # will be added to pull requests if folders in the list are changed
     webhook_server_container/libs: # path is relative to the repository root
       - myakove
 ```

 ### Supported user actions via adding comment

-- `/verified`: to verify a PR
+- `/verified`: to verify a pull request
 - `/verified cancel`: to undo verify
-- `/cherry-pick <target_branch_name>`: cherry-pick a merged PR against a target branch
+- `/cherry-pick <target_branch_name>`: cherry-pick a merged pull request against a target branch
   - Multiple target branches are allowed, separated by spaces
-  - If the current PR is nor merged label will be added and once the PR is merged it will be cherry-picked
+  - If the current pull request is nor merged label will be added and once the pull request is merged it will be cherry-picked
 - `/retest tox`: run tox
 - `/retest build-container`: run build-container
 - `/retest python-module-install`: run python-module-install command
-- `/build-and-push-container`: build and push container image (tag will be the PR number)
+- `/build-and-push-container`: build and push container image (tag will be the pull request number)
   - You can add extra args to the Podman build command
     - Example: `/build-and-push-container --build-arg OPENSHIFT_PYTHON_WRAPPER_COMMIT=<commit_hash>`
 - `/assign-reviewers`: assign reviewers based on OWNERS file